PowderDev/Mailfit-Test-Task/README.md

 ## To start the app on your local machine

 - Create a firebase web app
-- Create a .env file with all the firebase data
+- Put all the firebase web app data into firebaseConfig at firebase/index.ts

 ```
 yarn install